The video link is at the bottom of the page.

 Genesis 41:38

-D. Joseph’s glory also meant financial wealth given to him by the world, which he could use to restore his family.
+D. Joseph’s glory also meant financial wealth, which the world gave him, which he could use to restore his family.

 And he sent to his father these things: ten donkeys loaded with the good things of Egypt, and ten female donkeys loaded with grain, bread, and food for his father for the journey.